MoazMahmoud11/Git-Cource/README.md

 # Git-Cource
-For Learning Git &amp; Github basics
+For Learning Git and Github basics

 ## Project Notes
 Created The main staging structure